 MA(Economics), University of Liverpool

 Foreign Direct Investment, Regional Economics, Applied Microeconomics

-“Does Service FDI Locate Complementary to Manufacturing FDI?
-A Sub-Regional Analysis for Great Britain” (with Colin Wren).
+“Does Service FDI Locate Differently to Manufacturing FDI?
+A Regional Analysis for Great Britain” (with Colin Wren).

 “Intermediate and Non-Intermediate Markets and FDI Location: An IO-Transaction Table Approach” (with Colin Wren).